tchibatron/dbeaver/DebugPluginInstall.md

+## !!!
+This is outdated article.
+Debug plugin is included in DBeaver CE distribution since version 5.1 !!!

 # Installing Debug plugin in DBeaver CE

 In order to use interactive debugging of PL/SQL procedures in DBeaver you have to install debugger plugin.
 Here is step-by-setp guide for install plugin from P2 repository.